conduktor/conduktor-docs/docs/guide/use-cases/enforce-data-quality/index.md

    - A target consists of one or more topics on a specified Gateway
    - You can either select specific topics, or specify a prefix like `orders-*`
    - Click **Continue** to move to the next step.
-2. Review the Policy, and if you are happy, confirm by clicking **Create**.
+1. Review the Policy, and if you are happy, confirm by clicking **Create**.

 </TabItem>

 <TabItem value="cli" label="Conduktor CLI">

-You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a Policy:
+You can also use the [Conduktor CLI](/guide/conduktor-in-production/automate/cli-automation) to create a Policy:

 1. Save this example to file, e.g. `policy.yaml`: